Duncan, British Columbia: Attractions

 The City of Duncan was incorporated in 1912 and is known for one of the largest totem pole collections.
 The City was officially named "City of Totems" in 1985.
 The City had 44 totem poles in the collection, however one was destroyed in an auto accident, one was gifted to Kaikohe, New Zealand and one returned to earth.
 In 2007, the City of Duncan deemed copyright privileges of the totem poles.
 The use of the totems' images for commercial purposes requires the City of Duncan's approval.
 The Cowichan Historical Society (Museum) provides free totem tours in the summer months.

 Duncan has a large Indigenous community and is the traditional home of the Cowichan Tribes, who are the largest band among the Coast Salish people.
-The Coast Salish men and women of the Cowichan Tribes are makers of the world-famous Cowichan Sweaters.
+The Coast Salish men and women of the Cowichan Tribes are makers of Cowichan Sweaters.

 Before the Canada–United States softwood lumber dispute, Duncan and the whole Cowichan Valley were a thriving lumber centre in British Columbia.

 Cowichan Community Centre is located in the jurisdiction of the Municipality of North Cowichan, and serves purpose for all citizens in the Cowichan Valley Regional District (CVRD), including swimming and skating facilities.
-The centre has the world's largest hockey stick which was made specifically for Expo 86 in Vancouver, and purchased by CVRD at the end of the event.

-In 1911, Norman Corfield drove the first car over the Malahat Highway, opening up vehicle traffic to Duncan.
-Construction of the Duncan Garage Heritage Building started in 1912 and appeared in Canadian Motorist Magazine (May 1913 issue) as "The most complete and up-to-date fireproof garage on Vancouver Island."
-The Duncan Garage set a provincial record for the longest operating business in one location (65 years).
-It was designated a heritage building in 2002.
+Arts and culture

+The Cowichan Performing Arts Centre is part of the Cowichan Community Centre and hosts classical music performances presented by the Cowichan Symphony Society, including performances by Victoria Symphony and the Vancouver Island Symphony.